kubernetes-sigs/node-feature-discovery-operator/.github/ISSUE_TEMPLATE/enhancement.md

 ---
 name: Enhancement Request
-about: Suggest an enhancement to the Node-Feature-Discovery-Operator project
+about: Suggest an enhancement to the Node Feature Discovery Operator project
 labels: kind/feature

 ---